 - Compare the listing of cash receipts with the cash receipts journal and deposit slips.

-- Deposit cash receipts in the bank every day.
+- Deposit cash receipts in the bank daily.

 - Post cash receipts to accounts receivable ledgers promptly.